1.3 Standing Committee System of the Faculty and its Senate

 This committee will advise the Senate on policies, practices and needs for educational resource facilities and computer technology.
 Working with the Vice President for Information Technologies, the Director of the Library, and other individuals or units as appropriate, this committee will submit recommendations and reports to the Executive Committee of the Faculty Senate.

-The Committee on Instructional, Computing and Research Support Services shall consist of one faculty member from each of the colleges of the University, one of whom shall be appointed as chairperson by the president of the Faculty Senate; an undergraduate student; a graduate student; a designee of the Director of the Library; a designee of the Director of the Office of Educational Technology; a designee of the Director of Professional and Continuing Studies; and a designee of the Vice President for Information Technologies.
+The Committee on Instructional, Computing and Research Support Services shall consist of one faculty member from each of the colleges of the University, one of whom shall be appointed as chairperson by the president of the Faculty Senate; an undergraduate student; a graduate student; a designee of the Director of the Library; a designee of the Director of the Office of Educational Technology; a designee of the Director of Professional and Continuing Studies; a designee of the Center for Teaching and Assessment of Learning; and a designee of the Vice President for Information Technologies.

 INTERNATIONAL STUDIES, COMMITTEE ON

-The Committee shall consist of six faculty.
-Faculty shall be from at least four of the seven colleges.
+The Committee shall consist of a total of 10 members, including seven faculty, one provost representative, one undergraduate student and one graduate student.
+Faculty shall be from at least five of the eight colleges or schools governed by Deans in which faculty have primary appointments.
 The Committee on Committees and Nominations shall appoint the faculty members for this committee for terms of three years.
 Appointments shall be scheduled such that the faculty member’s terms will expire in a staggered manner.
-The Committee on Committees and Nominations shall appoint annually the chairperson from the six faculty members.
-A seventh member of the committee shall be the Associate Deputy Provost for international programs or his or her designee, and this member shall serve to facilitate interactions between the committee and relevant administrative offices.
-The committee will also include one undergraduate and one graduate student.
-(Rev May 2019)
+The Committee on Committees and Nominations shall appoint annually the chairperson from the seven faculty members.
+An eighth member of the committee shall be the Associate Deputy Provost for international programs or his or her designee, and this member shall serve to facilitate interactions between the committee and relevant administrative offices, but will not be a voting member of the committee.
+The committee will also include one undergraduate and one graduate student. (rev. April 2021)

-This committee shall consist of the Vice Provost for Libraries and Museums; one faculty member from each of the several colleges (with the exception of the College of Arts and Sciences which shall have three, one of whom shall be from a discipline in the Humanities); two undergraduate students; two graduate students and two elected librarians or members of the library professional staff who may be the same librarians who serve as elected members of the Faculty Senate.
+This committee shall consist of the Vice Provost for Libraries and Museums; one faculty member from each of the eight colleges or schools governed by Deans in which faculty have primary appointments (with the exception of the College of Arts and Sciences which shall have three, one of whom shall be from a discipline in the Humanities); two undergraduate students; two graduate students and two elected librarians or members of the library professional staff who may be the same librarians who serve as elected members of the Faculty Senate.
 All members of the Committee are voting members.
 One of the faculty members shall be appointed chairperson.
 Meetings of the committee shall be open to all librarians (workload permitting) unless a closed session is deemed necessary by the chairperson or the Vice Provost for Libraries and Museums.
-(Rev. 2/2018)
+(Rev. 2/2018) (Rev. 12/2020)

 The primary roles of the committee are to advise the Vice Provost for Libraries and Museums on both the needs and foci of the academic community and to provide feedback on the libraries’ current and proposed activities.
 An important secondary role is to advise the Faculty Senate on policies and practices that relate to the libraries.(Rev 3/2016; 5/2016)